| NEWTOWN | Principality Welsh Premier |

 | John Peris Jones |

-Gwyn Peris Jones won an NPL Championship medal in 1982 with
+whose father Gwyn Peris Jones won an NPL Championship medal in 1982

-defender who first represented the club at Under 21 level, Geraint
+first represented the club at Under 21 level, Geraint previously played

-previously played for Mountain Rangers and Bontnewydd where he was
+for Mountain Rangers and Bontnewydd where he was captain.
+Made

 | Ryan Davies |

-from Cymru Alliance side Glantraeth during the 2003-04 season.
+defender signed from Cymru Alliance side Glantraeth during the 2003-04

 | Rhys Roberts |